TatianaVovk/TatianaVovk/README.md

 ## 👩‍💻 About Me

-I'm a Junior Data Scientist and Data Analyst passionate about working with data, statistics, and machine learning.
+I'm a Data Scientist and Data Analyst passionate about working with data, statistics, and machine learning.

 I am constantly learning and improving my skills in analytics and machine learning.